 Ethos and Thomas Jefferson University

 Ethos is working with the Sidney Kimmel Medical College at Thomas Jefferson University under a Research Agreement to pursue improved health outcomes for patients using medical marijuana.
-Research will be taking place at our clinical research dispensaries in Philadelphia, Pittsburgh, and Montgomeryville.
+Check out all of our research studies below.

 Your experience with medical marijuana can help us help others.